 How to Install Solid Wood Herringbone Flooring Step by Step

-Solid wood herringbone flooring requires precise layout planning and accurate installation from the very first row.
-For best results, herringbone flooring is typically installed using the glue-down method over a stable and perfectly level subfloor.
+Solid wood herringbone flooring requires accurate layout planning and precise alignment throughout installation.
+For best results, herringbone flooring is usually installed using the glue-down method over a perfectly level subfloor.

 Step 1: Mark the Room Centerline